The Return to Tonality (Part One)

 Soon La Monte Young drew the attention of Yoko Ono.
 In her large loft on Chambers Street, he began organizing a group of like-minded composers, painters, and writers.
 Thus “Performance Art” was born.
 Around 1961, Young became dissatisfied with Ono and performance art and he drifted away from the scene.
 Inspired by the "My Favorite Things" and other new albums by John Coltrane (as I will also be that same year - watching him play live in New York City), he decided to pick up the saxophone again.
 Coltrane, influenced by Indian classical musician Ravi Shankar, was now playing florid solos over sustained chords.

-La Monte married Marian Zazeela in 1963 and soon they organized an ensemble to back up La Monte's saxophone solos with a fabric of sustained chords.
-One member of the group was John Cale who would stay with the group for two years, then leave to organize the rock group called Velvet Underground.
+soon they organized an ensemble to back up La Monte's saxophone solos with a fabric of sustained chords.
+One member of the group was John Cale who would stay with the group for two years, then leave to

 Soon Young abandoned the sax, but the group continued to perform the long sustained sounds without a melodic instrument.
-They also abandoned the well-tempered system of tuning that was required for traditional classical music's many key changes, and instead tuned their instruments instead with what is known as just intonation
+They also abandoned the well-tempered system of tuning that was required for traditional classical music's many key changes, and instead tuned their instruments instead with what is known as just intonation.

 In 1964, Young began work on a work that he called "The Well Tuned Piano" to be performed in just intonation.
 This was a composition that could take up to six hours for him to play.